CodingMoore/super_galactic_age_calculator/README.md

 Test: Should correctly create a an instance of Planets
 Input: new SolarSystem()
-Output: solarStystem.planet === "Mercury", "Venus", "Mars", "Jupiter"
+Output: solarStystem === "Mercury", "Venus", "Mars", "Jupiter"

 Test:
 Expect: